 Your best option, if your budget allows, is to hire a knowledgeable private driver for the day trip to Tuscan villages, especially if you want to see Chianti, the legendary wine region between Florence and Siena, and if you plan to do any wine tasting there.
 You might also hire a driver for the trip from Rome to Florence.
 True, you could easily take the train, but then you’d miss must-see stops in between, such as the grand Umbrian hill town of Orvieto.

-I asked Maria Gabriella Landers of Concierge in Umbria, an Italy travel specialist who arranges magically efficient itineraries with private drivers, to share her advice for you:
+Maria Gabriella Landers, an Italy travel specialist I recommend on my WOW List of Trusted Travel Experts, arranges magically efficient itineraries with private drivers.
+I asked her to share her advice for you:

 Once you’re in Florence, you could do a day trip, with a driver, to visit San Gimignano, Monteriggioni, Radda, and Gaiole, and stop by a couple of vineyards—all in one day.
 There are also lots of tiny, charming villages just outside Florence—Vinci, for instance, which is Leonardo da Vinci’s home town and has spectacular views, as well as a da Vinci museum and the house where he was born.
 You could also do a day trip to Montepulciano and Pienza (90 minutes by car).”

 As for day trips from Florence that you can execute comfortably by public transportation, here are Maria’s suggestions:

 Note to readers who’ve already been there and done that: If you’re looking for more unusual day-trip ideas, here are two that are on my own wish list: The Piero della Francesca trail, and this unusual ancient Tuscan cooking class.